yasirkula/UnityNativeGallery/README.md

 `NativeGallery.SaveVideoToGallery( string existingMediaPath, string album, string filenameFormatted, MediaSaveCallback callback = null )`: use this function if the video is already saved on disk.
 This function works similar to its *SaveImageToGallery* equivalent.

 ### B. Retrieving Media From Gallery/Photos
-`NativeGallery.GetImageFromGallery( MediaPickCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select an image from Gallery/Photos.
+`NativeGallery.GetImageFromGallery( MediaPickCallback callback, string title = "", string mime = "image/*", int maxSize = -1 )`: prompts the user to select an image from Gallery/Photos.
 - This operation is **asynchronous**!
 After user selects an image or cancels the operation, the **callback** is called (on main thread). **MediaPickCallback** takes a *string* parameter which stores the path of the selected image, or *null* if nothing is selected
 - **title** determines the title of the image picker dialog on Android.
 Has no effect on iOS
 - **mime** filters the available images on Android.
 For example, to request a *JPEG* image from the user, mime can be set as "image/jpeg".
 Setting multiple mime types is not possible (in that case, you should leave mime as "image/\*"). **On iOS, the selected image will always be in PNG format** and thus, this parameter has no effect on iOS
+- **maxSize** determines the maximum size of the returned image in pixels on iOS.
+A larger image will be down-scaled for better performance.
+If untouched, its value will be set to *SystemInfo.maxTextureSize*.
+Has no effect on Android

 `NativeGallery.GetVideoFromGallery( MediaPickCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select a video from Gallery/Photos.
 This function works similar to its *GetImageFromGallery* equivalent.

-`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
+`NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*", int maxSize = -1 )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
 Selecting multiple files from gallery is only available on *Android 18* and later (iOS not supported).
 Call *CanSelectMultipleFilesFromGallery()* to see if this feature is available.

 `NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select one or more videos from Gallery/Photos.
 This function works similar to its *GetImagesFromGallery* equivalent.